Treatment for Obsessive-Compulsive Disorder (OCD)

 Ready to Get Started?

-I have advanced, specialized training in EX/RP and extensive experience working with individuals with OCD.
-To learn more about how I can help you work to reduce your OCD symptoms, contact me by calling 267-551-1060 or sending me a message to schedule your free phone consultation.
+I have advanced, specialized training in ERP and extensive experience working with individuals with OCD.
+To learn more about how I can help you work to reduce your OCD symptoms, contact me by calling 267-551-1060 or sending me a message to schedule a free phone consultation.

 If you decide to schedule an in-person appointment, I will ask you to complete some paperwork for new clients ahead of your first appointment.